mitre/multiscanner/docs/distributed_multiscanner.md

 Modules are designed to be quickly written and easily incorporated into the framework.
 Currently written and maintained modules are related to malware analytics, but the framework is not limited to that scope.
 For a list of modules you can look in [modules](../modules), descriptions and config options can be found in [modules.md](modules.md).

-MultiScanner now supports a distributed workflow for sample storage, analysis, and report viewing.
-This new functionality includes a web interface, a REST API, a distributed file system (GlusterFS), distributed report storage / searching (ElasticSearch), and task management (Celery / RabbitMQ).
+MultiScanner also supports a distributed workflow for sample storage, analysis, and report viewing.
+This functionality includes a web interface, a REST API, a distributed file system (GlusterFS), distributed report storage / searching (ElasticSearch), and distributed task management (Celery / RabbitMQ).

 ## Intended Use case ##
 Distributed MultiScanner is intended to solve any combination of these problems / use cases: